AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 - [EventHandlers](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every Event that matches optional filter criteria, run a mapping function
 - [CallHanders](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every extrinsic call that matches optional filter criteria, run a mapping function

-For [EVM](../../build/substrate-evm.md) and [WASM](../../build/substrate-wasm.md) data processors on Substrate/Polkadot chains, there are additionally two types of mapping handlers:
+For [EVM](../../build/substrate-evm.md) and [WASM](../../build/substrate-wasm.md) data processors on Substrate/Polkadot chains, there are only two types of mapping handlers:

 - [EventHandlers](../../build/substrate-wasm.html#event-handlers): On each and every Event that matches optional filter criteria, run a mapping function
 - [CallHanders](../../build/substrate-wasm.html#call-handlers): On each and every extrinsic call that matches optional filter criteria, run a mapping function